Experienced & Skilled New York Bed Bug Attorneys

 Compensation for Bed Bug Bites

 Being bitten by bed bugs can be a traumatic experience.
 As many victims have found, it is not just about the bites and property damage.
 Emotional distress and anxiety can be debilitating, especially if the injury was severe.
-We have recovered the following compensation in hotel bed bug cases:
+Our team of New York Bed Bug attorneys have recovered the following compensation in hotel bed bug cases:

 - pain and suffering for bed bug bites